Dear Class 12 CBSE students,

 Preparing notes and mind maps can make you competent for the MCQs.
 Try not to leave any topic.
 Make sticky notes of formulas and paste them in front of your cupboard or table.
 This will help in revising them often.
 Do not go for grabbing all available sources.
 Try sticking to only CBSE recommended and NCERT textbooks.

 Avoid last-minute mugging ups.
 This makes you exhausted and leads you to confusion and nervousness.
-Chemistry is a subject that requires consistent concentration throughout each and every topic.
-Just stay relaxed and calm to avoid last-minute panics.
+The subject chemistry asks for uniform concentration across each topic.
+Just be clam and relaxed to prevent the panics occur last minutes.

-In case, if you’re battling with any particular topic in Chemistry, get in touch with our CBSE expert chemistry tutors!
+In case, if you’re battling with any particular topic in Chemistry, get in touch with our CBSE expert chemistry tutors online!

 Stay tuned with us for the latest news and updates on CBSE Board Exam dates, question paper pattern, changes in the syllabus or curriculum, etc